yiyins2/CS320-FA23/p4/README.md

 In the US, public companies need to regularly file various statements and reports to the SEC's (Securities and Exchange Commission) EDGAR database.
-EDGAR data is publicly available online;
+EDGAR data is publicly availe online;
 furthermore, web requests to EDGAR from around the world are logged and published.
 EDGAR logs are huge.
 Logs for *just one day* might be about 250 MB compressed as a .zip (or 2 GB uncompressed!).